Israeli diplomat says he was kicked out of Uber for speaking Hebrew

-CHICAGO (WLS) --An Israeli diplomat in Chicago claims he was kicked out of an Uber ride for speaking Hebrew on a phone call.
+CHICAGO (WLS) --A foreign diplomat in Chicago claims he was kicked out of an Uber ride for speaking Hebrew on a phone call.

 Itay Milner, the Deputy Consul General of Israel to the Midwest, said he was heading home on lower Wacker Drive when the driver kicked him out of the vehicle Thursday night.